Queer Media Festival 2019

-So that concludes the 5th Queer Media Festival in all its fabulousness where we are left inspired by the beautiful people who came with their enthusiasm, love, aspirations, ambitions, community spirit and amazing creativity!
-We are blown away by people’s gorgeous inquisitiveness and involvement in the digital Why Don’t You…? workshops at The Sharp Project.
+So that concluded the 5th Queer Media Festival in 2018 in all its fabulousness where we were left inspired by the beautiful people who came with their enthusiasm, love, aspirations, ambitions, community spirit and amazing creativity!
+We were blown away by people’s gorgeous inquisitiveness and involvement in the digital Why Don’t You…? workshops at The Sharp Project.

 The beauty and spirit of DEEP in VOGUE documentary which was confirmed by the enormous thunderous standing ovation Amy Watson and Dennis Keighron-Foster quite rightly deserved.
 Even surviving the fierceness of Darren Pritchard, Mother of the House of Ghetto’s questions, following his vogue performance, as the spirit of being yourself and telling your story came through in the film and in their answers.

-And after the straight-washing of Freddie Mercury’s life in the Bohemian Rhapsody film we were really honoured to have Jack Lad and Vin Dicktiv, celebrate his queer life in pure Manchester drag awesomeness at Battle of the Freddies: Black & White Ball, ending Saturday watching a documentary that focused on the powerhouse that was Freddie, dear!
+And after the straight-washing of Freddie Mercury’s life in the Bohemian Rhapsody film we were really honoured to have Jack Lad and Vin Dicktiv, celebrate his queer life in pure Manchester drag awesomeness at Battle of the Freddies: Black & White Ball, ending the evening by watching a documentary that focused on the powerhouse that was Freddie, dear!